Caught: Celebration

 Before 2000, the Laws of Cricket defined a catch as being completed when the player had "complete control over the further disposal of the ball".
 In the very strictest sense, this meant that the player did not finish catching the ball until he threw it away, though the player doesn't have to throw the ball to anyone in particular in so doing.

 For this reason, even today many cricketers celebrate a catch by lobbing the ball into the air.
-In a Super Sixes match in the 1999 Cricket World Cup, South African Herschelle Gibbs caught Australian captain Steve Waugh but Waugh was given not out when Gibbs was ruled to not have control of the ball when attempting to throw the ball in celebration.
+In a Super Sixes match in the 1999 Cricket World Cup, South African Herschelle Gibbs caught Australian captain Steve Waugh on 56, but Waugh was given not out when Gibbs was ruled to not have control of the ball when attempting to throw the ball in celebration.
 Waugh went on to score a match-winning 120 not out to qualify his team for the semi-finals; Australia went on to win the tournament.

 Records

 Test matches

 The wicket-keepers with the highest number of catches taken in Test matches are as follows.
 Note: this list excludes catches made while not fielding as a wicket-keeper.

 Source: Cricinfo Statsguru.
-Last updated: 19 April 2019.
+Last updated: 20 June 2024.

 The non-wicket-keepers with the highest number of catches taken in Test matches are as follows.
 Note: this excludes any catches made while fielding as a wicket-keeper.

 Source: Cricinfo Statsguru.
-Last updated: 19 April 2019.
+Last updated: 11 July 2025.